tulipcc/tulipcc-maven-plugin/README.md

 # News and noteworthy

+* v4.0.1 - 2018-01-08
+  * Updated to ParserGeneratorCC 1.0.2 so that this plugin can be used to build ParserGeneratorCC
 * v4.0.0 - 2018-01-05
   * Switched to https://github.com/phax/ParserGeneratorCC a fork of JavaCC 7.0.3
 * v3.0.0 - 2017-11-07